edavey/gpx-merger/README.md

 - **Nokogiri**: for XML manipulation.
-Unfortunately Nokogiri doesn't seem to have good support for outputting the final manipulated document with consistent indentation so it's on not very easy to review the output visually.
+Unfortunately Nokogiri doesn't seem to have good support for outputting the final manipulated document with consistent indentation.

-  But it is machine_readable!
+- **xmllint**: to apply indentation to the output of Nokogiri. xmllint is a part of the `libxml2-utils` package.

 ## What it does